-Dr. Sibrina N. Collins is an inorganic chemist and STEM administrator.
-She began her college career at Highland Park Community College (Highland Park, Michigan), where she earned an associate of science degree in 1990.
-Dr. Collins later earned a B.A. in chemistry (cum laude) in 1994 from Wayne State University (Detroit, Michigan).
+Dr. Collins is an inorganic chemist and STEM administrator.
+She began her college career at Highland Park Community College (Highland Park, Mich.), where she earned an associate of science degree in 1990.
+Dr. Collins later earned a B.A. in chemistry (cum laude) in 1994 from Wayne State University (Detroit, Mich.).
 She earned her M.S.
 (1996) and Ph.D.
-(2000) both in the field of inorganic chemistry, from The Ohio State University under the direction of Professor Bruce Bursten.
+(2000), both in the field of inorganic chemistry, from The Ohio State University under the direction of Professor Bruce Bursten.

 Between 2003 and 2006, Dr. Collins was an assistant professor of chemistry at Claflin University, an HBCU (Historically Black Colleges and Universities) in Orangeburg, South Carolina.
 Her research efforts at Claflin University focused on the crystal-engineering of metal-organic frameworks (MOFs), which have many potential applications as electronic materials.
 Dr. Collins has also worked as a writer and editor for the American Association for the Advancement of Science (AAAS) in Washington, DC.

-Dr. Collins served as a faculty member in the Department of Chemistry at The College of Wooster (Wooster, OH) from 2008-2014.
+Dr. Collins served as a faculty member in the Department of Chemistry at The College of Wooster (Wooster, Ohio) from 2008–14.
 At Wooster, her research focused on developing a detailed understanding of the molecular structures, electronic structures, photophysics and reactivity of a selection of late transition metal complexes and exploit this understanding to design effective anticancer agents.
 The transition metal complexes contained ruthenium (Ru), rhenium (Re), gold (Au) and copper (Cu) metal centers.

-Dr. Collins most recently served as the Director of Education at The Charles H. Wright Museum of African American History, which is the leading cultural institution focused on the African American experience.
+She most recently served as the Director of Education at The Charles H. Wright Museum of African American History, which is the leading cultural institution focused on the African American experience.
 In this new role, she focused on the science education and social studies programming for the Wright Museum.